breeze7086/go-logger/README.md

 # go-logger
-This module supposes to be a simple and easy Golang module.
+This module supposes to be a simple and easy Golang logging module.

 # Quick Start
 ## Install